dotnet-websharper/webapi/README.md

 # WebSharper.WebApi

-Wrappers for hosting WebSharper sitelets and remoting components with [ASP.NET Web API][webapi].
+Wrappers for hosting [WebSharper][ws] sitelets and remoting components with [ASP.NET Web API][webapi].
+It is designed to work with WebSharper 2.5.

 * [NuGet][nuget] identifier: `WebSharper.WebApi`
 * [Git sources at GitHub][gh]